A brief description of the requirements of the MD regarding noise

 An open space above a reflecting surface can sufficiently be reached if the test object is small and the test room is

-Equal operating conditions can only be achieved if a more specific standard which contains a noise test code, exists.
+Equal operating conditions can only be achieved if a specific standard, which contains a noise test code, exists.

 A large number of noise test codes have been developed, and this process is going on.